-From 1989 until 1995, he served as Chief of Staff to former President Ronald Reagan.
+Between 1989-1995, he served as Chief of Staff to former President Ronald Reagan.
 He was responsible for overseeing all of President Reagan’s activities including domestic and international issues, government relations, political affairs and public relations.
-He served as President Reagan’s personal representative in numerous meetings with Heads of State around the world, as well as leaders of the international business community.
+He served as President Reagan’s personal representative in numerous meetings with heads of state around the world, as well as leaders of the international business community.

-Mr. Ryan is the editor of Ronald Reagan: The Wisdom and Humor of The Great Communicator, published by Harper Collins in 1995, and Ronald Reagan: The Great Communicator, published by Harper Collins in 2001.
+Publications by Mr. Ryan include Wine and the White House: A History, published by the White House Historical Association in 2020, with a second edition in 2024.
+He was also the editor of Ronald Reagan: The Wisdom and Humor of The Great Communicator, published by Harper Collins in 1995, and Ronald Reagan: The Great Communicator, published by Harper Collins in 2001.
 He was Executive Producer of the highly acclaimed video of the Reagan Presidency, entitled The Reagan Years.